-- (1) A message accepted under regulation 28 shall be transmitted, relayed and delivered in accordance with the priority classification and without discrimination or undue delay. - (2) A single office for each aircraft operating agency shall be designated by agreement between the air navigation service provider and the aircraft operating agency concerned for each station of the air navigation service provider from which messages are delivered to one or more aircraft operating agencies. - (3) Stations of the International Aeronautical Telecommunication Service shall be responsible for delivery of messages to an addressee located within the boundaries of the aerodrome served by that station and beyond those boundaries, only to the addressee as may be agreed by special arrangement with the administrations concerned. - (4) The Authority shall prescribe a form of written record or other permanent means of delivering messages. - (5) Messages originated in the aeronautical mobile service by an aircraft in flight and which require transmission over the aeronautical fixed telecommunication network to effect delivery, shall be reprocessed by the aeronautical telecommunication station prior to transmission on the aeronautical fixed telecommunication network. - (6) Messages originated in the aeronautical mobile service by an aircraft in flight and which require transmission over the aeronautical fixed service, other than on an aeronautical fixed telecommunication network circuit, shall be reprocessed by the aeronautical telecommunication station into the message format set out in Schedule 1 to these Regulations, except where, subject to subregulation (3), prior or other arrangements have been made between the aeronautical telecommunication agency and the aircraft operating agency concerned for predetermined distribution of messages from aircraft.
+(1) A message accepted under regulation 28 shall be transmitted, relayed and delivered in accordance with the priority classification and without discrimination or undue delay.

+(2) A single office for each aircraft that operates an agency shall be designated by agreement between the ANSP and the aircraft that operates an agency concerned for each station of the air navigation service provider from which messages are delivered to one or more aircraft operating agencies.

+(3) Stations of the IATS shall be responsible for delivery of messages to an addressee located within the boundaries of the aerodrome served by that station and beyond those boundaries, only to the addressee as may be agreed by special arrangement with the administrations concerned.

+(4) The authority shall prescribe a form of written record or other permanent means of delivering messages.

+(5) The messages originated in the aeronautical mobile service by an aircraft in flight and which require transmission over the AFTN to effect delivery, shall be reprocessed by the aeronautical telecommunication station prior to transmission on the AFTN.

+(6) The messages originated in the aeronautical mobile service by an aircraft in flight and which require transmission over the aeronautical fixed service, other than on an AFTN circuit, shall be reprocessed by the aeronautical telecommunication station into the message format set out in Schedule 1 to these Regulations, except where, subject to subregulation (3), prior or other arrangements have been made between the aeronautical telecommunication agency and the aircraft operating agency concerned for predetermined distribution of messages from aircraft.

-- (7) Messages without specific address containing- - (a) meteorological information received from an aircraft in flight, shall be forwarded without delay to the meteorological office associated with the point of reception; and - (b) air traffic services information from aircraft in flight shall be forwarded without delay to the air traffic services unit associated with the communication station receiving the message.
+- (7) The messages without specific address containing- - (a) meteorological information received from an aircraft in flight, shall be forwarded without delay to the meteorological office associated with the point of reception; and - (b) air traffic services information from aircraft in flight shall be forwarded without delay to the air traffic services unit associated with the communication station receiving the message.